RedFred7/dover_to_calais/README.md

     $ gem install dover_to_calais

 ## Dependencies
-DoverToCalais has been developed in Ruby 1.9.3 and relies on the following gems (for development purposes only, installation with the gem command will automatically install all dependencies)
+DoverToCalais has been developed in Ruby 1.9.3 and relies on the following gems to work (installation with the gem command will automatically install all dependencies)

  * 'nokogiri', 1.6.0
  * 'eventmachine', 1.0.3